braintelligencePL/movie-app-kotlin-mongodb/README.md

 - API versioning - because that's a first iteration
 - All endpoints are internal for public ones create an annotation @PublicEndpoint
 - Standardize the format of returned movie-api ratings e.g. 5/10
-- Different Mongodb instances.
+- Different Mongodb for each environment.
 This application has same DB for local/prod cloud.mongodb instance.
+-